top of page

 Executive Producer

 Hadjikhani is an Iranian American, an elite interior designer, and a passionate advocate for social justice.
 Inspired by an early cut of childhood friend Matthew Solomon's “Reimagining Safety,” she invested resources in order to ensure the film was seen by as many people as possible.
-Having spent her 20th birthday in Gaza and seeing first-hand what the conditions were like, Donna’s involvement in this project was a must.
+Seeing firsthand what the conditions were like in Gaza and the West Bank as a 20-year-old college student in 1993 during the First Intifada, Donna’s involvement in this project was a must.

 bottom of page